cdrummey216/whoami/whoami.md

 ### What is the source of truth?

-Q: To what end?
-For what purpose?

-A: For truth, once again.
-Veritatis, iterum.

-Self-discovery is the path.
+Self-discovery is the path to truth.
 It is the path to understand the self, communicate truth, know nature, and feel the divine.
 Self-knowledge comes from self-discovery.

-Truth is the end.
+Truth is the end and the beginning of all things.
 Truth is what is real and factual and congruent with reality.
 It is indeliable and permanent and resists the trammels of time.
 It is reliable and understandable and observable.
 It aligns all the metaphysical puzzle peices that comprise our ability to perceive.
 Truth is valuable because it is a light in the dark.

 Follow the path seeking the end.
 Truth is the highest outcome.
 A good Samaritan with the honest truth sharing the path of life.